Get to the top of Google with these 5 SEO Content Writing Tips

 Long tail or short tail keywords?

-Gaining front page rankings in the search engines is becoming a lot harder than it was 10 years ago.
-Many years ago there may have been a reasonable chance to hit the front page on a major key term like Forex trading.
+Gaining front page rankings in the search engines is becoming a lot harder than it was ten years ago.
+Many years ago there may have been a reasonable chance to hit the front page in a major key term like Forex trading.

-Nowadays, that main key term will be saturated with the best of the best trying to get that elusive number one position.
+Nowadays, that primary key term will be saturated with the best of the best trying to get that elusive number one position.

 Instead, you are better offer attempting to rank for long tail key phrases, those with four, five or six+ words in them that still have reasonable monthly searches.
-In order to find your ideal keywords and their respective monthly traffic, head over to the Google Keyword Planner.
+To find your ideal keywords and their respective monthly traffic, head over to the Google Keyword Planner.
 We use a combination of the Google Keyword Planner and Long Tail Pro.

 Consider ranking for…

-Try ranking for something like ‘short term forex trading strategies’ instead of the main term ‘forex trading’.
-This way, you’ll have less competition (and less potential traffic) and if your blog post is of a high enough quality, you will still have the opportunity to rank for ‘forex trading’.
+Try ranking for something like ‘short term forex trading strategies’ instead of the primary term ‘forex trading’.
+This way, you’ll have less competition (and less potential traffic), and if your blog post is of a high enough quality, you will still have the opportunity to rank for ‘forex trading’.